-1. Recommendation(s)
+- 1. Recommendation(s)

-1.1 That Health and Wellbeing Overview and Scrutiny Committee consider and note the report.
+- 1.1 That Children's Overview and Scrutiny Committee consider and note the report.

-2. Introduction and Background
+- 2. Introduction and Background

-2.1 This is the annual report covering Adult Social Care complaints for the period 1 April 2022 - 31 March 2023.
+- 2.1 This is the annual report on the operation of the Children Social Care Complaints Procedure covering the period 1 April 2022 31 March 2023.

-2.2 Summary of representations received during the reporting period
+- 2.2 Summary of representations received for the reporting period

 - 2.2.1 The following representations were received during 2022/23:

-- 208 x Compliments
+- 24 x Compliments

-- 1 x Initial Feedback

-- 36 x Complaints
+- 14 x Complaints

-- 17 x MP Enquiries
+- 6 x MP Enquiries

-- 108 x Member Enquiries

-- 2 x Ombudsman findings

-- 2.2.2 The details for this report are included within the appendix and a high-level summary is provided below:

-- Complaint volumes are low and have reduced

-- There were no negative Ombudsman findings that resulted in a financial remedy for the reporting period

-- 85% of complaints were responded to within timeframe
+- 21 x Members Enquiries - 2 x Ombudsman Enquires - 2.2.2 The details for this report are included within the appendix and a high-level summary is provided below: - Complaint volumes are low - The performance in responding to complaints within timeframe has improved and is strong at 93% - There have been no complaint escalations onto stage 2 - There are no negative Ombudsman findings within the reporting period - 47% of complaints were upheld

-- Compliments have increased

-- 66% of complaints were upheld